rolandtoth/AdminOnSteroids/README.md

 The order of the asmField items determine the order of the toolbar buttons.

 The oEmbed plugin requires the "HTML purifier" to be turned off for the CKEditor field to work, otherwise iframes will be removed on saving the page.

+The Keep TextSelection plugin currently doesn't work with the dialog source mode but only with the "default" source mode.
+You'll have to add this command "Source" to your field's toolbar configuration manually, or you can use ctrl+u if you have enabled the Keystrokes plugin from the list.

 *CKEaddons configuration section:*